Scott Disick Snapped Pinching Sofia Richie’s Butt In Los Angeles

 Scott Disick and Sofia Richie have seen their relationship go through a series of ups and downs, especially as of late.

-But the Daily Mail has some shots of the on-again couple getting playful with one another as they went to get smoothies in Los Angeles.
+But the Daily Mail has some shots of the couple getting playful with one another as they went to get smoothies in Los Angeles.

 In the photos, Scott Disick is seen playfully pinching Sofia Richie’s butt as they left the Sun Life Organics smoothie shop in Calabasas, California.